fazzatti/oi-fifo-soroban-demos/playground/classic-asset-wrapper/README.md

-# Classic Asset Wrapper Workflow
+# Classic Asset Wrapper Playground

 This subproject containes some helper scripts and tests to play around the Classic Asset Wrapper use case.